-Multiple sites across the world have conducted community implementation projects to demonstrate the benefits of using the SAS Small Group program in local hospital and school services.
-These include the National Educational Psychology Service in Ireland, Geneva Centre for Autism in Canada, the Children's Hospital Los Angeles and Buffalo School Districts in USA.

-A Queensland-based trial of SAS was conducted in mainstream schools comparing the effectiveness of a variant of the SAS Small Group program to the SAS Computer Game Pack.
-Results showed that both interventions led to improvements in the emotional regulation and social skills of students with ASD, although the small group intervention led to greater treatment gains.
-The small group program participants also displayed reductions in child anxiety, improvements in student behaviour and enhanced parent and teacher self-efficacy.
+Multiple sites across the world have conducted community implementation projects to demonstrate the benefits of using the SAS Small Group program in local clinical, disability and education services.
+These include the National Educational Psychology Service in Ireland, Geneva Centre for Autism in Canada, the Children's Hospital Los Angeles, Buffalo School Districts in USA and Weill Cornell Medicine, New York Presbyterian Hospital, USA, Lucena Clinic in Ireland, Alfred Health in Australia, and both York and Carleton Universities in Canada.
+An Australian-based trial of SAS was conducted in mainstream schools comparing the effectiveness of a variant of the SAS Small Group program to the educator-led use of the SAS Computer Game Pack.
+Results showed that both interventions led to improvements in the emotional regulation and social skills of autistic students, although the small group intervention led to greater gains.
+The Small Group Program participants also displayed reductions in child anxiety, improvements in student behaviour and enhanced parent and teacher self-efficacy.